ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 Let `[aggregator]` denote the helper's API endpoint.
-The leader sends a POST request to `[aggregator]/aggregate` with an Aggregate message of type `agg_req` with payload AggregateReq.
+The leader sends a POST request to `[aggregator]/aggregate` with an Aggregate message of type `agg_req` with payload AggregateContinueReq.

 After verifying the authentication tag as described in
-{{aggregate-message-auth}}, the helper processes the AggregateReq as follows.
-It first scans the `AggregateReq` to check for any reports that may have been dropped by the leader in the previous step.
+{{aggregate-message-auth}}, the helper processes the AggregateContinueReq as follows.
+It first scans `AggregateContinueReq.seq` to check for any reports that may have been dropped by the leader in the previous step.

 Next, the helper processes the Transition messages from the leader.
 If any leader Transition contains an unrecognized nonce, the Helper should send a Transition with `tran_type = Failed` and `TransitionError = unrecognized-nonce`.
 Otherwise, it constructs a transition as described in {{prep-helper}}.
-If any state transition results in INVALID, this indicates that the leader has not computed the AggregateReq correctly.
-The helper MUST abort with error "XXX".
+If any state transition results in INVALID, the helper MUST abort with error "XXX".

 Next, the helper constructs an AggregateResp containing its next flight of Transition messages and it updated state.
-The messages MUST appear in the same order as `AggregateReq.seq`.
+The messages MUST appear in the same order as `AggregateContinueReq.seq`.
 The helper's response is an HTTP 200 OK whose body is the AggregateResp.

 #### Aggregate Share Request {#aggregate-share-request}